BrianMN11/Professional-portfolio-module2/README.md

 # 02 Advanced CSS: Portfolio
 ---
-Here is my website that contains my portfolio based on the user story and acceptance criteria outlined below hopefully this
+As i continue to learn how to be a developer i created my website about me and my work to showcase my developer skills. to complete this task i have used the below user story and acceptance criteria as a guide to create my website

 ## User Story